Shoplifting by Asportation

 - Larceny Over/Under $1,200 (Property Theft)

 If you have been charged with shoplifting, you need an attorney at your side who knows the ins and outs of Massachusetts’ complicated larceny laws.
-If you are a first-time offender, the legal experts at The Noonan Defense Firm may be able to have the charges dismissed entirely and erased from your permanent record, usually in exchange for a fine and a period of probation.
+If you are a first-time offender, the legal experts at The Law Offices of Gerald J. Noonan may be able to have the charges dismissed entirely and erased from your permanent record, usually in exchange for a fine and a period of probation.
 More serious, or repeat, charges of shoplifting may be negotiable with the district attorney, as it is very rare that shoplifting cases are brought all the way to a judge or jury.